 How do you serve beans?

 On the bean protocol you can simply add beans to your regular meals, or eat them on their own as a snack.
-Adding a bit of salt, pepper, chopped cilantro, onion or tomato is one of my favourite ways to eat beans!
+Adding a bit of salt, pepper, chopped cilantro, onion or tomato is one of my favourite ways to eat beans.
 Of course there are many other ways to add beans to your diet including using them on salads, in soups, stews, curries and more.

 Will I get gas eating that many beans?

 You might.
-If your body isn't used to getting a lot of soluble fibre you might notice a lot of gas when you first start eating beans or lentils.
+If your body isn't used to getting a lot of soluble fiber you might notice a lot of gas when you first start eating beans or lentils.
 If that is the case for you, it is recommended that you start with a small amount of beans and slowly work your way up as your body adjusts.
-You may also find that certain beans cause more gas than others so you may have to do a bit of experimenting to figure out which beans work best for you.

 Will I gain weight eating that many beans?

 You may or you may not.
 This will likely depend on what you were eating previous to starting the bean protocol.
 If you were under-eating or malabsorbing nutrients you might gain weight adding beans to your diet (which would be a good thing).
-However, if you were eating a more typical North American style diet, or processed food diet before, I suspect you will actually lose weight on this diet!
-As well, because beans are filled with so much fibre, they are very filling so you will likely naturally adjust your food intake to compensate so that you aren't over-eating.

 What to expect on the bean protocol?